If your New Year’s resolution is to have a more financially secure future, you can start out on the right foot today with this $5 savings challenge.

 Shop with the right card

-Speaking of Aldi, now that they accept credit cards, you might consider getting this card: The American Express Blue Cash Preferred Card offers 6% cashback on groceries, up to a max of $6,000 annually.
-Be sure to pay your bill in full each and every month!
+Want to get really rewarded for grocery shopping?
+You might consider getting this card: The American Express Blue Cash Preferred Card offers 6% cash back on groceries, up to a max of $6,000 annually.

 Upromise lets you register your grocery and drug store loyalty cards, and then activate the service’s eCoupons.
 Use one of those coupons at checkout and you’ll get money for qualifying grocery store purchases.
 That money can be used to pay down your student loan, save for a child’s college and more.